Mental health occupational therapy

 What should you expect from an occupational therapy session at CMI Clinics?

-Afterwards, the occupational therapy sessions will last 60 minutes and can extend from several weeks to several months, depending on the severity of the symptoms.
-In general, about 10 sessions are necessary to address the issues and to ensure long-term gains.
+In general, about ten sessions are necessary to address the issues and to ensure long-term gains.

 Techniques used in occupational therapy to cope with your mental illness